 Last year more people watched the NBA Finals on TV than live in the state of Florida (about 20 million).
-So chances are this year you’ll find yourself watching the Warriors and the Cavaliers playing on one of the biggest stages in the world.
+So chances are this year you’ll find yourself watching one of the biggest stages in the world.
 While you may know the teams, the records on the table, and the stats of each player, you might not know that 5 of the players you’ll be watching have mentioned their faith multiple times.

-Here are those 5 players in the Finals who profess Christ and a few things you probably didn’t know about them:
+Here are 5 players in the NBA who profess Christ and a few things you probably didn’t know about them:

 1. Stephen “Chef” Curry – Warriors